Meta-Representational Predictive Coding: Neuroscience-Informed Self-Supervised Learning: Appendix / Supplementary Material

-In Table \ref{table:mpc_ablations}, we observe that the best classification performance (in terms of both the linear and nonlinear attentive probes) is obtained with $C=4$, $F=1$, and $P=1$; however, slightly better reconstruction comes from just $C=4$ and $P=1$ (no parafoveal; $F=0$).
+In Table \ref{table:mpc_ablations}, we observe that the best classification performance (in terms of both the KNN and nonlinear attentive probes) is obtained with $C=4$, $F=1$, and $P=1$.
 It is important to note that more foveal streams resulted in improved performance in either of these overall settings (with $C=4$ giving the best in the set of configurations explored).
-It would prove beneficial if future work were to explore other configurations of the input streams (including both the quantity as well as the spatial arrangement).
+It would prove beneficial if future work were to explore other configurations of the input streams, including both the quantity as well as the spatial/topological arrangement.